Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 ### Misinformed Clues: 1/5
 **Poor - Needs significant revision**

-These clues are completely unrelated to the correct answer (African Elephant) or any of the choices (Asian Elephant, Rhinoceros).
-They describe a lion and a dragon.
-This fails the criteria of having 'some relevant connection to the correct answer' and thus cannot create 'productive confusion' related to the topic.
+These clues completely fail to meet the criteria.
+Clue 1 clearly describes a lion ('long mane, associated with royalty'), and Clue 2 describes a dragon ('mythical beast, fiery breath, hoard treasures').
+Neither creates productive ambiguity or subtly misleads players towards the actual answer choices (Asian Elephant, Rhinoceros) or the correct answer.
+They are entirely irrelevant to the game's options.

 ✅ Strengths:
 - Attempt to create ambiguity